F5Networks/k8s-bigip-ctlr/docs/config_examples/Install/README.md

 * If you need to pull the k8s-bigip-ctlr image from a private Docker registry, store your Docker login credentials as a Secret.

-Additionally, if you are deploying CIS in Cluster Mode you need to have the following prerequisites.
+Additionally, if you are using VXLan in Cluster Mode you need to have the following prerequisites.
 For more information, see [BIG IP Networking with CIS](https://clouddocs.f5.com/containers/latest/userguide/config-options.html#config-options).

 * You must have a fully active/licensed BIG-IP.
 SDN must be licensed.
 For more information, see BIG-IP VE license support for SDN services.
-* VXLAN tunnel should be configured from OpenShift/Kubernetes Cluster to BIG-IP.
+* VXLan tunnel should be configured from OpenShift/Kubernetes Cluster to BIG-IP.
 For more information, see [Creating VXLAN Tunnels](#Creating-VXLAN-Tunnels).

 Also consider  [BIG IP Networking with CIS](https://clouddocs.f5.com/containers/latest/userguide/config-options.html#config-options).